Happily (film)

 Happily is a 2021 American comedy thriller film written and directed by BenDavid Grabinski, in his directorial debut.
-It stars Joel McHale, Kerry Bishé, Stephen Root, Natalie Morales, Paul Scheer and Natalie Zea.
+It stars Joel McHale, Kerry Bishé, Natalie Zea, Paul Scheer, Al Madrigal, Natalie Morales, Jon Daly, Kirby Howell-Baptiste, Lo Mutuc, Breckin Meyer, and Stephen Root.

 It was released on March 19, 2021 by Saban Films.

 Premise

 Tom and Janet's friends are jealous of their lustful relationship.
 When a visit from a mysterious stranger leads to a dead body, they begin to question the loyalty of their so-called friends.

 Production

-In February, 2019 it was announced that Joel McHale, Kerry Bishé, Stephen Root, Natalie Zea, Paul Scheer, Natalie Morales, Jon Daly, Kirby Howell-Baptiste, Charlyne Yi, Breckin Meyer, Shannon Woodward, Brea Grant and Al Madrigal had been cast in the film, with BenDavid Grabinski directing from his screenplay.
+In February, 2019 it was announced that Joel McHale, Kerry Bishé, Stephen Root, Natalie Zea, Paul Scheer, Natalie Morales, Jon Daly, Kirby Howell-Baptiste, Lo Mutuc, Breckin Meyer, Shannon Woodward, Brea Grant and Al Madrigal had been cast in the film, with BenDavid Grabinski directing from his screenplay.
 Nancy Leopardi, Ross Kohn, Jack Black and Spencer Berman would produce the film under their Indy Entertainment and Electric Dynamite companies, while Kyle Newman and Chuckie Duff would be executive producers under his Common Wealth Media banner.

 Principal photography began in Los Angeles in February 2019.